2019 Rugby World Cup: Spark Sport respond after issues during Wales' win over Australia

 Spark Sport have responded after having yet more streaming problems during Wales' 29-25 Rugby World Cup victory over Australia last night.

-The company were slammed by thousands of customers online after a myriad of problems struck their broadcast.
+The company was slammed by thousands of customers online after myriad problems struck its broadcast.

-Upon the broadcast beginning, there were problems during the national anthem, with sound cutting out during the Welsh anthem, while talking could be heard in the background as well.
+As the broadcast began, there were problems during the national anthem, with sound cutting out during the Welsh anthem, while talking could be heard in the background as well.

 Fans were then treated to two commentaries played simultaneously to begin the clash.
 As Spark's main caller, Scotty Stevenson, made his introduction, fans also heard a Welsh voice over the top of him, with the host nation's commentary also being broadcast at the same time.